 These are great for cleaning sensors or those small cracks in the camera.

-Sometimes you’ll need a little bit more to get a stubborn piece of dust of your sensor.
+Sometimes you’ll need a little bit more to get a stubborn piece of dust off your sensor.
 That’s when the sensor brush works great.

 Best Accessories For The Canon M5 Conclusions

-After using the M5 for a while I could see this camera becoming very popular, this should mean a lot of third-party accessory will come and hopefully more third-party lenses for this relatively new mount.
+After using the M5 for a while I could see this camera becoming very popular, this should mean a lot of third-party accessories will come, and hopefully more third-party lenses for this relatively new mount.